Comparison of biomedical relationship extraction methods and models for knowledge graph creation: Conclusions

 In this paper, we have presented one rule-based approach, that mainly served as a starting point for obtaining biomedical relationship data.
-Further, we have compared traditional machine learning approaches, with modern, state-of-the-art language model and transformer approach (T5 model).
+Further, we have compared traditional machine learning approaches, with modern, state-of-the-art language models and transformer approaches (DistilBERT, PubMedBERT, T5 and SciFive models).

-In all approaches, it was visible improvement when we used balanced datasets, however, fine-tuned T5 model was more resilient and does not depend so much on balanced data sets as some older and traditional approaches would.
-Also, T5 model, due to its pre-training on a larger data, is able to generalize well from fairly small amount of data.
+In all approaches, the improvement was noticeable with balanced datasets, however, fine-tuned transformer-based models (DistilBERT, PubMedBERT, T5, and SciFive) were more resilient and did not depend so much on balanced data sets as some older and traditional approaches would (Naive Bayer and Random Forests).
+Also, transformer-based models, due to their pre-training on larger data, are able to generalize well from a fairly small amount of data.
+BERT-based models (PubMedBERT and DistilBERT) performed slightly better than the T5 models (T5 base and SciFive base), which was a surprising finding since T5 has about 4 times more parameters than DistilBERT and about 2 times more than PubMedBERT.
+However, this may be due to the multi-task nature of T5, as well as the fact that part of the model has to be used for text-to-text generation.

 Developing machine learning data sets for tasks such as relationship extraction can be quite expensive.
-On the market, pricing of a single annotated sentence can range between 1-3 euros, depending on the complexity of the task.
-However, this quickly scales, once the data set has 7 annotation classes and there is a need of over a 1000 examples per annotation class in the data set.
-For the commissioned manual annotations of our data set (around 7,000 sentences in total) was spent 16,200 euros.
-Further cost come from the cloud infrastructure and machine learning engineering.
-Costs in developing relationship extraction models and approaches remains as one of the main challenges.
+On the market, the pricing of a single annotated sentence can range between 1-3 euros, depending on the complexity of the task.
+However, this quickly scales, once the data set has 7 annotation classes and there is a need for over 1000 examples per annotation class in the data set.
+The commissioned manual annotations of our data set (around 7,000 sentences in total) cost 16,200 euros.
+The further cost comes from cloud infrastructure and machine learning engineering.
+Costs in developing relationship extraction models and approaches remain one of the main challenges.